motorcarrier.ai

 3. Start with a reliable used truck.
 A $50K truck that runs beats a $180K truck with a crushing payment.

 4. Use freight factoring wisely.
 It costs 2–5% per load, but it means you get paid in days instead of 30-90 days.
-Good for cash flow early on.

 5. Use free tools where possible.
-That's literally why we built Motorcarrier.ai.
+That's literally why we built motorcarrier.ai.

 Starting a trucking company isn't cheap, but it's one of the few industries where you can build a six-figure income as a solo operator.
 The key is knowing where your money goes and not wasting it on things you don't need.

-We handle MC authority, BOC-3, UCR, and more — at honest prices, working toward free.
+We handle MC authority, BOC-3, UCR, compliance monitoring, and more β€” so you can focus on driving.

-Get Started Free →
+Get Started Free β€” Apply Now